Unicast communication: One to One¶

 Figure 1: A data packet contains a message and a header.
-A header contains information to help a protocol such as sender and receiver addresses, and message types.
+A header contains information to help a protocol such as the sender and receiver addresses, and message types.
 Different protocols may add different headers to a message.

-In this chapter, to unicast to other micro:bits, you will create a data packet by adding a header with source and destination addresses.
+In this chapter, to unicast to other micro:bits, you will create a data packet by adding a header with the source and destination addresses.